 “It looks as though you were right.
 As not sword, nor spear, nor war seax are well in your hands, we’ve no arms in this hall that will do.
 We shall send you to Weyland.
 A greater smith there is not in all the seven worlds.
-He shall be watching for you.
-Go forth, to the Middangeard.
-Meet him.
-Get that which you seek, and know we are with you in that which you do.”
+Go forth, to the Midyard and meet him.
+Get that which you seek, and know we are with you.”

 “I knew you would one day come to greet me.
-The Idesa sent you to me?
 Well, you see, nothing is so easily given, even to you, as loved as you are in this town.
-I make weapons worthy of the greatest, such as yourself.
-Though much ails our town, and thus brings me great worry.”
+I make weapons worthy of the greatest, such as yourself.”

 Weyland smiled.
 Then, he again went stiff, he says this:

-Dæg’s Queen rose to meet the world.
-Thunor left to look about the town.
-A yell was heard, a man fell, clutching his shoulder in soreness.
-Thunor swore he heard a laugh at a whispered tone.
+Thunor left to look about the town, as many wished to meet him.
+As he walked, a yell was heard, a man fell, clutching his shoulder in soreness.
+Thunor thought he heard a laugh at a whispered tone.
 Yet, he saw no smirk upon the mouths of the townsfolk.
 He heard leaves blowing in the wind from the woods at the edge of the town.
 He then went out to look about the trees.

 Footsteps could be heard.
 More laughter as well.
 Thunor stomped thrice upon the ground, and out of a tree fell two Elves.
 Fire began to burn in his eyes.
 They looked upon him in fear.
 He went to grab one and the Elf leapt over his shoulder.
 The other ran under and between his legs.
 He turned again, and they stopped in fear.

 “Your anger does not do you well, Red Bearded.
-You see, if you do us harm, our Lord will come to make even.
-He, Ingui, will call upon us to fight against your folk, and none will be left to give worth to you.”, one Elf spoke. ”It is best you let us be!”, spoke the other.
+You see, if you do us harm, our lord will come to make even.
+He will call upon us to fight against your folk.”, one Elf spoke. ”It is best you let us be!”, spoke the other.

-“Ingui, you say?
+“Ingui, is your lord?
 I know him well.
-You would break this bond with your play?
 You would have my kin to war with your kin?
 If your play is worth your death, I could give it to you.
-I will let you shoot me first, with your bows that I see.
-Or, you could leave the townsfolk be, and Ingui need never know?
-Or I could quell you now…” Thunor fought back a laugh, drawing out his cudgel.
+Or, you could leave the townsfolk be.
+Better to be living, is it not?”
+Thunor fought back a laugh, seeing their fear.

 The two Elven brothers looked to each other and ran.
-Thunor laughed as they ran in fear.
-Knowing the nine herbs that Woden once gathered long ago from all of the seven worlds would heal the townsfolk of the Elf Shot.
+Thunor knew the nine herbs that Woden once gathered long ago from all of the seven worlds would heal the townsfolk of the Elf Shot.
 He went back that night to Weyland to tell him the tale.

 “All in the town will know of your deed, Warder.
-Tomorrow I will see what else there is for you to do.”
+On your first day here, all the better!”

 For here, there was no frith.
 Nor love of home.
 No warm fires at the hearth.
 All seemed missing from this land.
-Far off, there was a great hall, which was to be seen.
-Where sorrow seemed to take hold.
+Far off, there was a great hall.
+Here, sorrow seemed to take hold.
 As if it were the home of Death.
-Echoes of footsteps.
+Thunor could hear footsteps.
 A slight shake of the earth.
 A great Thyrse then came forth.

 “Hold spot!
-Do not step forward!
+Do not step forth!
 You come where you are unwelcome.
-Turn back, or I shall tear you limb from limb!”
+Go back, or I shall tear you limb from limb!”

 “I come for the maidens of the town.
-I was told may have been brought here.
 Though, if you speak to me in such a way once more, I will break you in half.
-So that not the most skilled Dwarf crafter, nor spell of even the most skillful Drymann, Witch, or Galdor will put you back together!”
+So that not the most skilled Dwarf crafter, nor spell of even the most skillful Dru, Witch, or Galdor will put you back together!”

-This Thyrse, made of stone, laughed.
-“You could not even lift me, let alone fight me, weakling!”
+This Thurse, made of stone, laughed.
+“You could not even lift me, less so fight me, weakling!”